E2100/thesis/Readme.md

 user behaviour and social connections to predict what each user will think of each available item.

-Modern recommender systems use ensemble learning techniques, combining multiple standard recommenders, in order to leverage disjoint patterns in the available data.
+Modern recommender systems
+combine multiple standard recommenders, in order to leverage disjoint patterns in available data.
 By combining different methods, complex predictions that rely on much evidence can be made.
-These aggregations are done on a generalized level, often by weighting each recommender in a way that achieves an optimal result.
+These aggregations are done on a generalized level by estimating weights that result in an optimal combination.

 However, we posit these systems have an important weakness.
 There exists an underlying, misplaced subjectivity to relevance prediction.